PerMalmberg/du-yfs/README.md

 * Use PID for adjustment
 * Screen with logo in shutdown state - configurable at compile time
 * EM Stop button
+* Even if we are within the waypoint, try to reach the center

 * More natural manual control
 * Fix overshoot when turning